yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

 </details>

 <details>
- <summary>What is not possible with FBM chatbot chatbot today?</summary>
+ <summary>What is not possible with FBM chatbot today?</summary>
  <div>
   <br/>
-  <div>Can’t send notifs before the user initiates the conversation</div>
+  <div>Cannot send notification before the user initiates the conversation.</div>
    </div>
 </details>